 Danish culture and language is important to us and we want to keep all options open for our children to allow them to engage with Denmark and mainland Europe in the future.
 We know that being bilingual has lots of positive effects on learning as well as being able to use the second language.
 We want to promote the Danish language, culture and traditions for our children and young people, who wish to learn/improve their Danish regardless of current proficiency.
-The ideal is for our children and young people to develop a foundation strong enough to pass Folkeskolens Afgangsproeve.
+The ideal is for our children and young people to develop a foundation strong enough to pursue possibilities of living or studying in Denmark.
 To achieve this, we will provide educational opportunities for children and young people with a Danish background in Scotland.

-Be an inclusive and non-discriminatory community - all ages and all abilities to speak Danish; we will have classes for different age groups/abilities
+Be a non-discriminatory community - all ages and all abilities to speak Danish; we will have classes for different age groups/abilities